andrew-l-miller/pyhough/README.md

 # pyhough Package

-This package provides codes to perform the frequency-Hough transform to search for continuous gravitational waves from asymmetrically rotating neutron stars.
+This package provides codes to perform the (Generalized) frequency-Hough transform to search for (transient) continuous gravitational waves from asymmetrically rotating neutron stars, from primordial black hole binaries, and from newborn neutron stars.

+The frequency-Hough transform is a pattern-recognition technique that maps points in the time-frequency plane to lines in the frequency-spindown plane of the source.
+It is essentially a clever way to search over different time-frequency tracks, where each track corresponds to a particular gravitational-wave signal.

 In the package, which builds off of spectrograms created by Pyfstat, one can create a time/frequency peakmap, doppler correct it, and perform the Hough Transform.

-The Hough Transform can be applied to either the spectrogram directly or the peakmap.
+The frequency-Hough Transform can be applied to either the spectrogram directly after thresholding (and selecting local maxima) to create the peakmap

+The Generalized frequency-Hough transform is implemented, but no Python codes exist yet to inject and recover PBH inspirals or signals from newborn neutron stars.
+Help is welcome on these fronts.

 If you use this code, please cite the public, version-independent Zenodo entry: